luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

 ```

 **Use -n as the option:**
 It displays the matched lines and their line numbers.
+It is useful when we need to cite the sentence that contains the keyword.
 ```
 $ grep -n "world" biomed/*.txt
 biomed/1471-2091-2-12.txt:8:        sold commericially and used as a biopesticide worldwide for